eberban/eberban/books/tour/src/dictionary_conventions.md

 ## Notation

 In the dictionary words meaning are given in english with arguments being represented by vowels in brackets `[]`.
 The first time the vowel is used it is followed by an annotation about its type and constraints.

 Parenthesis `()` represents predicate arguments, where each argument constraint is listen in between, separate by commas.

 Otherwise the vowel can be followed by one or many eberban words, in which can the place is constrained to satisfy the expressed property.
+Single letters like `a` can be used to represent __generic types__.
+In a definition the same letter used in multiple places means the arguments share the same type.

 > Exemples of definitions:
 >